christopher-holt/Analysis_of_TCGABiolinks_Data/README.md

 significant_genes.R - This will file will read in the outputs of combine_pValues.R and create two flat files.
 One has all the genes for each pipeline with a pvalue less than 0.05 and the other is a summary of the number of significant genes for each pipeline and cancer

 ##### Smoking Data
-functions1.R - Script that creates functions used in Analysis1.R

 Analysis1.R - Read in the csv data from Download.R and generate pValues/Quartile data for each Cancer, location, and mutational pipeline only comparing smokers and nonsmokers